Are nonlocal Lagrangian systems fatally unstable?: Conclusion

 \section{Conclusion}

-The purpose of this work is to refute the widely held false belief that higher-order and nonlocal Lagrangians lead fatally to instability.
-This belief is based on the fallacy of the converse applied to the Lagrange-Dirichlet theorem, that is taking this theorem, which is a sufficient condition for stability, as if it was a necessary condition.
+We have revisited the long‑standing claim that higher‑derivative and genuinely nonlocal Lagrangian systems are unavoidably plagued by the so‑called "Ostrogradsky instability".
+Our analysis, based on a systematic Liapunov approach rather than on energetic arguments alone, demonstrates that this claim is not generally valid.
+The misconception can be traced to a logical misstep: the fallacy of the inverse of the Lagrange-Dirichlet theorem and treat a sufficient condition for stability as if it were necessary.

 We have presented several examples of higher-order and nonlocal Lagrangian systems that are stable, despite the fact that the Hamiltonian is not positive definite.
-We have focused mainly on variants of the second-order Pais-Uhlenbeck oscillator: free and with interaction, both internal and external, and found that the free case is always stable while the cases with interaction are stable if the coupling parameters are in a certain range.
-The case of higher-order oscillators can be treated in the same way and therefore we have omitted them.
+We have focused mainly on variants of the second-order Pais-Uhlenbeck oscillator: free and with interaction, both internal and external, and found that the free case is always stable while the cases with interaction are stable if the coupling parameters belong in a certain range.
+The case of (finite) higher order-oscillators can be treated in the same way and therefore we have omitted them.
+We have also studied a genuinely nonlocal system, a PU oscillator of infinite order without interaction, which turns out to be stable.

-Our treatment is based on the Liapunov theory and mainly on the corollary \ref{C1}, which is an extension of the Lagrange-Dirichlet theorem in which the role of energy is played by an integral of motion conveniently chosen.
+Our treatment is based on the Liapunov theory and mainly on Corollary \ref{C1}, which is an extension of the Lagrange-Dirichlet theorem in which the energy is replaced with an integral of motion conveniently chosen that has a strict minimum at the equilibrium point.
+This is novel from other approaches typically found in the literature.

-We have also studied some nonlocal systems, namely a PU oscillator of infinite order without interaction, which turned out to be stable, and a nonlocal oscillator model which, depending on the value of a parameter, is stable or not.